Launch of the Coffee Barometer 2020

 What steps have been taken in recent years to make coffee trade more sustainable for all stakeholders?
-Which trends can be identified and what are the current industry commitments to support the production of sustainable coffee?
+We identify the trends and what current industry commitments to support the production of sustainable coffee.
 Is the industry making progress on these commitments?
 What has been the role of companies, NGOs, the finance sector and multi stakeholder initiatives and who is holding the key to achieve the required transition to a more sustainable sector?

 The Coffee Barometer 2020, commissioned by a group of civil society organizations , provides an up to date overview on the state of sustainability in the global coffee sector and related performance of the major coffee companies.
 During this launch event we invite you to participate in the discussion how to stimulate sustainability at scale by crossing the spectrum of political, economic and ecological issues.

 A few questions as discussed in the webinar are highlighted below but watch the webinar for the full story!

 What is the coffee barometer 2020?